 This is my go-to travel planning app.
 I use it to plan every trip.
 With Sygic Travel, you can plot points of interest on a map, including your hotel, so you can see exactly how far you need to travel between points.
 It enables you to lump attractions together per day based on their location.
 With pocket wifi, it can turn your mobile phone into a GPS tracking device so people with a terrible sense of direction (like me) never get lost again.
 Pretty sweet right?
 Check out my post on the Sygic Travel app for more information.

 You can follow the link to check out our Cappadocia itinerary on Sygic Travel.
-You can also get a download link to our entire 2-week Turkey itinerary in editable Word format by signing up for our FREE newsletter below.
+You can also get a download link to our entire 2-week Turkey itinerary in editable Word format from our EAT-ineraries page.

 2. Rent a Pocket Wifi Device